|

 think, you look like a pair of farm-hands.
 Get away from

+the car.
 He takes out his wallet and hands Withnail two fivers.

 Monty: Now, you get the wellingtons.
 I'm going to but some